DefinitelyNotMike57/piecewise-fcn-lib/README.md

 # Piecewise Functions

-Provides utilities for users to create customized functions based on sub-function building blocks.

-## Why use this?

-On several occasions, I have identified the need for a continuous x-domain function over some region where different sub-regions behave based on different polynomials.
+The piecewise function library was created to simplify the generation said functions.
+It provides maximum control to the user when setting up sub-functions and there are plans to include more than just polynomials.

-## How to use
+## License

+piecewise-fcn-lib is distributed under the [MIT License](LICENSE.txt).

+## Quick Start

+### Installation

 Add the following line to your Cargo.toml __dependendies__ section.

-UPDATE THIS
+piecewise_fcn_lib = { git = "https://github.com/DefinitelyNotMike57/piecewise-fcn-lib", branch="main" }

+### Usage

-The code segment below is how you would synthesize the piecewise function in the image below.
+The code segment below is how you would synthesize the piecewise function shown in the image below.

 ```rust
 let mut fcn = Function::new();